andreipope/codestart/docs/python/simple-games/number-guessing/f-strings.md

 ## Hands-On Coding

-1. Place your cursor below the `print("Too high!")` line, after the inner loop that validates the input, and outdent the line.
-It should be on the same level as the `if` and `elif` blocks.
-2. Write the `else` statement for handling the scenario in which the users guesses the number:
-    ```python
-    else:
-    ```
-3. Under the else statement, indent and add call the `print` function passing it the `f"Congratulations!
+1. Under the `else` statement, indent a new line and call the `print` function passing it the `f"Congratulations!
 You guessed it right in {number_of_guesses} guesses!"`  f-string as a paramater statement to congratulate the user:
     ```python
     print(f"Congratulations!
 You guessed it right in {number_of_guesses} guesses!")
     ```